KatePaulauskas/Project-one/README.md

                     <section id="get-in-touch-img" aria-label="Aerial view of Barley Cove in Ireland">
                 ```

-        - Correction: Hidden heading was added to the image section:
+        - Correction: A hidden heading was added to the image section:

             ```
                 <section id="get-in-touch-img" aria-label="Aerial view of Barley Cove in Ireland">
                 <h2 class="hidden-heading">Aerial view of Barley Cove in Ireland</h2>
             ```

-      - The code for the Contact page succesfully passed W3C validation after the introduced correction.
+      - The code for the Contact page successfully passed W3C validation after the introduced correction.

     - __Thank You page__